 Let’s look at one last description of the Branch in an unusual context.
-The setting is a great war that afflicts the nations of modern Israel—and the disastrous effect on Jerusalem and the tribe of Judah: “Your men shall fall by the sword, and your mighty in the war.
+The setting is a great war that afflicts the nations of modern Israel, before the arrival of the mustard seed kingdom: “Your men shall fall by the sword, and your mighty in the war.
 And her gates shall lament and mourn; and she being desolate shall sit upon the ground.
 And in that day seven women shall take hold of one man [the survivors of the war], saying, We will eat our own bread, and wear our own apparel: only let us be called by your name, to take away our reproach” (Isa.
 3:25-4:1).

 Many other Bible passages detail the war that Isaiah references—where it starts, how it spreads, who it affects, and its unimaginable severity.
 This is a completely separate event that occurs long, long before Armageddon, but this is not our subject here.
 Those who think the world is already at war between clashing cultures will soon realize today’s events are essentially NOTHING by comparison!
 Conditions will grow infinitely worse and eventually engulf all the nations of the West.
 What is coming is beyond imagination.
 Therefore most will be caught completely off guard.